hsp8412/hsp8412/README.md

 ### Hi there 👋

 My name is He(何) Sipeng(斯鹏).
-The first part is my family name, and the second part is my first name.
+"Sipeng" is my first name, and "He" is my family name.

 I'm an undergraduate student at the university of Calgary, Canada.

 My journey:

-Shenzhen FLS -> Dalian U of T -> UCalgary
+SFLS -> DUT -> UCalgary

 My hobbies:

-- Ukelele (strumming & singing)
+- Ukulele
-- Watching sitcoms (HIMYM, The IT Crowd, Friends, TBBT, Modern Family)
+- Sitcoms (HIMYM, The IT Crowd, Friends, TBBT, Modern Family, etc.)
 - Hiking (Banff!)
-- Traveling (Taking a trip around the world is my dream)
+- Traveling (My life goal: taking a trip around the world)
 - Postcrossing!
 (Please contact me if you are also a postcrosser)

 What I'm working on recently:

-- Learning GraphQL and Next.js
+- Learn Angular, ASP.NET core and AWS.
-- Leetcode (So much pain)
+- Leetcode (so much pain)
-- Trying to hit the gym 3 times a week
+- Try my best to go to the gym at least one time a week

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=hsp8412&layout=compact&hide=css,assembly&langs_count=10)](https://github.com/anuraghazra/github-readme-stats)